Estate Planning 101

 • Control disposition of assets (distributions during the term of the Trust and upon termination)

-One approach in gifting assets would be to gift $18,000 or less per-year to avoid any gift tax consequences.
-A married couple may be able to work with their CPA to gift-split and together make a gift of $36,000.
-Another strategy that some have utilized is to gift above-and-beyond the annual exclusion.
-In 2024, an individual may gift up to $13.61 million.
-If a gift is made in excess of the annual exclusion ($18,000 or $36,000 if gift-splitting), there are generally no immediate gift or estate tax consequences (up to the lifetime exemption); however, it is recommended that the individual’s CPA is notified in order to file a gift tax return.
-Any gifted assets above-and-beyond the annual exclusion will reduce the lifetime exemption.
+In 2025, an individual may gift up to $13.99 million (the lifetime exclusion).
+There are generally no immediate gift or estate tax consequences (up to the lifetime exemption); however, the gifts do reduce the lifetime exemption amount.
+It is recommended that the individual’s CPA is notified in order to file a gift tax return.
 The goal of these gifts is typically to remove future appreciation of those assets from the estate.
-From that perspective, it is often recommended to transfer assets which the grantor anticipates have a high probability of appreciating to a significant degree.
+From that perspective, it is often recommended to transfer assets which the Grantor anticipates have a high probability of material appreciation.

 Irrevocable Life Insurance Trust